By MICK ROBERTS ©

 Just months before his death at the young age of 47 on April 17 1913, Peter donated three acres or 1.2ha of land fronting the beach to Bulli Shire Council for public recreation.
 It wasn’t Peter’s first donation to the Shire, with the wealthy bachelor giving land for a road on the eastern boundary of his property to access the Bulli sea baths.

 Shortly after his gift in 1913, Bulli Shire Council supported the subdivision of Peter’s large farm into “eight desirable building lots with frontages to Farrell’s Road and Owen Street”.
-He died in Bulli Hospital before his property was subdivided and later sold off by pioneering real estate agent and executor to Peter’s will, Henry Cotterell.
+He died in Bulli Hospital before his property was subdivided and was later sold off by pioneering real estate agent and executor to Peter’s will, Henry Cotterell.

 The Bulli Shire president reported to Council in January 1914: “While on the subject of the parks, I must refer to the splendid gift made to the council by the late Peter Floyd Esq., of about three and a half acres of land at Point Peter.
 It must be admitted by all that this is a very valuable asset.
 As funds will permit the Council should consider the advisability of erecting a kiosk on this point, which by letting would be a good source of revenue, besides supplying the many residents and visitors who frequent the place an opportunity of obtaining refreshments.”

 A suggestion was made by both the Bulli Shire Council and the Bulli Progress Committee in 1915 that a “tablet” be placed in “Peter’s Reserve” acknowledging the cattle farmer’s generous donation to the people of Bulli.
 This seems to have never eventuated.
 Maybe it’s time our current civic leaders followed through on the suggestion.